enyijiang/CS598-GBL-challenge/README.md

 **Structure**: This will be a graduate-level course in seminar format.

 - 6 instructor lectures: we will first review the biology & generative model basics.
 See schedule
-- 1 project brain-storm session
+- 1 project brainstorming session
-- 15 paper-reading lectures: we will select 15 research sub-topics and reading lists for students to read, present, and discuss, covering the following topics:
+- 13 paper-reading lectures: we will select 13 research sub-topics and reading lists for students to read, present, and discuss, covering the following topics:
     - Language models for biomedicine
     - Generative models for chemical molecules
     - Generative models for protein folding and design